OGE Energy Corp. research snapshot

 OGE AI Trading Strategy Framework

 The OGE AI trading strategy below is a rules-based research framework, not personal advice.
-It connects price behavior with utility earnings guidance, load growth, rate recovery, capital spending, debt, credit ratings, dividend coverage, and large-load customer protections.
+It connects price behavior with utility earnings guidance, load growth, rate recovery, capital spending, debt, credit ratings, dividend coverage, and large-load tariff progress.

 Trend-following setup

-Watch for a sustained close above $49.50 to $50.00 with volume above the 20-day average, followed by confirmation that OGE is meeting EPS guidance, adding customers, and recovering infrastructure costs through approved rates.
+Watch for a sustained close back above $48.20 to $49.30 with volume above the 20-day average, followed by confirmation that OGE is meeting EPS guidance, adding customers, and recovering infrastructure costs through approved rates and tariffs.

-Reduce trend confidence after a failed breakout and close below $47.30, especially if the failure is accompanied by a guidance cut, weaker load, or higher financing costs.
+Reduce trend confidence after a failed reclaim of the 50-day average and a close below $46.90, especially if the failure is accompanied by a guidance cut, slower large-load progress, or higher financing costs.

 Mean-reversion setup

-Do not treat a lower utility price as automatically attractive if rate recovery is delayed, the credit outlook worsens, capex expands, or the dividend becomes less well covered by recurring earnings and cash generation.
+Do not treat a lower utility price as automatically attractive if rate recovery is delayed, the credit outlook worsens, capex expands, large-load contracts face adverse orders, or the dividend becomes less well covered by recurring earnings and cash generation.

 Fundamental monitor

-Track customer additions, MWh sales, weather-normalized load, rate-case orders, regulatory assets, fuel recovery, the $7.285 billion capital plan, debt maturities, interest expense, credit outlook, dividend policy, Google contract protections, and SPP transmission decisions.
+Track customer additions, MWh sales, weather-normalized load, the Google special contract and XLPL tariff hearings, rate-case orders, regulatory assets, fuel recovery, the $7.285 billion capital plan, debt maturities, interest expense, credit outlook, dividend policy, and SPP transmission decisions.

 Keep the framework separate from personal position sizing.
 OGE has low-beta characteristics, but leverage and infrastructure financing can still make a defensive stock sensitive to interest rates and credit spreads.